 In today’s digital marketplace, it’s important for OEM-sponsored and third-party mobile website managers to create effective websites that serve as a major portal of information for consumers during their vehicle shopping process.
 Impactful mobile websites should be designed to not only assist consumers in researching information, but also provide help in narrowing their consideration set and aiding them in locating and navigating to a dealer.

 The J.D.
-Power 2014 Automotive Mobile Site (AMS) StudySM examines the features and content of OEM-sponsored and third-party mobile websites that are useful and engaging to shoppers when using mobile devices during their vehicle-shopping process.
-The study provides insight to assist manufacturer and independent website managers in developing and improving their mobile websites in ways that ultimately drive traffic to dealerships.
+Power U.S. Automotive Mobile Site (AMS) StudySM examines the features and content of OEM-sponsored and third-party automotive mobile websites that are useful and engaging to shoppers when using mobile devices during their vehicle-shopping process.
+The study provides insight to assist manufacturer and independent website managers in developing and improving their mobile websites in ways that ultimately drive traffic to dealerships and increase the likelihood for users to return to the site and recommend it to others.
+Newly added insights include what content shoppers are using when evaluating websites.

 A study subscription will allow your company to understand which current site functions and designs are most effective in researching vehicle and dealer information, as well as to provide insights into the: